eth-protocol-fellows/protocol-studies/docs/wiki/EL/devp2p.md

 ###### Ephemeral-Key (Forward Secrecy)

-- A temporary keypair generated for each handshake, used to derive a fresh session secret.
+- A temporary key pair generated for each handshake, used to derive a fresh session secret.
 - Computed using ECDH between ephemeral private keys exchanged during the handshake.

 Since ephemeral keys are discarded after a session ends, even if an attacker later obtains a node’s long-term private key, past communications remain secure.
 This property is known as forward secrecy